 “With prolactin and oxytocin levels lowering, progesterone and estrogen levels will begin to rise, which in turn sparks ovulation and our menstrual cycle to start up once again.
 We are not only managing the decrease in all the ‘feel good’ hormones but we are also dealing with the hormonal shifts that come with our menstrual cycles.
 If you had a difficult time with hormonal fluctuations before pregnancy, this might be a rather challenging time for you,” Cortner says.

-“Please know that you are not alone and there are herbal formulas that can help with these shifts.
+“Please know that you are not alone.
 The majority of symptoms should only last for a month or two and should fully subside after three months.
 If these manifestations go beyond that or feel unmanageable during the weaning, please reach out to your therapist or OB for further help.”

 What can mothers do to support themselves proactively during this transition?